RafaelFerraro/sequra/README.md

   - Api filters to search for disbursements by a given merchant and on a given week.
 I see two ways to solve that:
     - By applying a query string to the REST endpoint, for example: http://localhost:4567/disbursements?merchant_id=1&date=10/10/2021;
     - By a merchants REST endpoint, for example http://localhost:4567/merchants/1/disbursements?date=10/10/2021;
-- Integration test for the REST disbursements endpoint.

 Some improvements, could be:
 - Use Order’s objects, instead of simply Hash objects passing around;